pcnwaiwu/Vault-EHR/README.md

 **Status:** Draft
 **Classification:** Unclassified — For Portfolio Use Only

----

 ## **OBJECTIVE**
-This project simulates an end-to-end NIST Risk Management Framework (RMF) authorization process for Bundle, a fictional Electronic Healthcare Management System (EHR).
-The primary focus is to demonstrate practical understanding of system categorization, security control selection, implementation, assessment, authorization, and continuous monitoring of a healthcare system that processes Protected Health Information (PHI) and Personally Identifiable Information (PII).
+This project is a complete end-to-end NIST Risk Management Framework (RMF) authorization process for Vault, a fictional Electronic Healthcare Management System (EHR).
+Its main objective is to showcase practical knowledge of system categorization, security control selection, implementation, assessment, authorization, and continuous monitoring for a healthcare system that handles Protected Health Information (PHI) and Personally Identifiable Information (PII).

-This hands-on project is designed to build and demonstrate real-world GRC and security documentation skills in a healthcare compliance context.
+This practical project is intended to develop and demonstrate real-world Governance, Risk, and Compliance (GRC) expertise, along with security documentation skills within a healthcare regulatory environment.

----

 ## **SKILLS LEARNED**